 FREEDOM OF CONSCIENCE CAN BE TOLERATED

-It’s illogical to blame unvaccinated children for epidemics when they often originate in other countries or are related to the limited effectiveness of vaccinations.
+It’s illogical to blame unvaccinated children for epidemics when they often originate in other countries.
+And, even though there is no endemic measles in the US, the disease can occur even among a population of 100% vaccinated, suggesting again the possibility that protection can wane over time or be less effective in some people.
 While unvaccinated children may have a higher incidence of the disease than their vaccinated counterparts, they cannot be blamed for causing it.

 The truth is, that despite our best efforts, disease exists and with it come inevitable differences of opinion and variations in religious practices regarding how best to prevent and treat that disease.
-With a disease like measles that occurs once in 1,000,000 people in the US, we can certainly tolerate some dissent from vaccination policy without compromising its effectiveness.
+With a disease like measles that occurs once in 1,000,000 people in the US, we can certainly tolerate some conscientious objection to vaccination policy without compromising the overall health of the population.

 For more on this topic, see:

 About Peggy O’Mara.
 I am an independent journalist who edits and publishes peggyomara.com.
 I was the editor and publisher of Mothering Magazine for over 30 years and founded Mothering.com in 1995.
 My books include Having a Baby Naturally, Natural Family Living, The Way Back Home and A Quiet Place.
 I have conducted workshops at Omega Institute, Esalen, La Leche League, and Bioneers.
 I am the mother of four and grandmother of three.
 Please check out my email newsletter with free tips on parenting, activism, and healthy living.